U.S. raises pressure on Maduro via sanctions, aid airlift

 Manuel Cristopher, director general of Venezuela’s Sebin intelligence agency, and Hildemaro Rodriguez, first commissioner of the service, also were sanctioned.

-The Treasury’s action freezes all property in the United States belonging to the five as well as that of any entities in which they own 50 percent or more.
+The Treasury’s action freezes all property in the United States belonging to the five sanctioned officials as well as that of any entities in which they own 50 percent or more.

 In a sign that the Trump administration may be trying to split the men from Maduro, the Treasury Department noted in its statement that “U.S. sanctions need not be permanent; sanctions are intended to bring about a positive change of behaviour.”